 TRANSMISSION APPLICATION BY PERSONAL REPRESENTATIVE

 Lodger Details:

-Privacy Statement Collection of information from this form is authorised by legislation information see the Department's website. n and is used to maintain publicly searchable records.
-For more
+Privacy Statement Collection of information from this form is authorised by legislation For more information see the Titles Queensland website. and is used to maintain publicly searchable records.

 1. Deceased's Name

 Date of death:

 2. Lot on Plan Description Title Reference

 3. Interest held by deceased

 4. Applicant

 Address for service of notices to the applicant: (for rates purposes, etc.)

 5. Evidentiary basis for the Transmission Application

 Jurisdiction:

 Reference: Date of Queensland Court File Search:

 6. Request

-The applicant is the personal representative of the decease proprietor of the above interest in the land as personal repr
+The applicant is the personal representative of the deceased proprietor of the above interest in the land as personal repre

-Where the evidentiary basis of the Transmission Applicatio of a Queensland recognised grant - a search has been mathe deceased (including a reseal) has been made, applied I certify that: de that shows no Grant of Representation of the estate of
+Where the evidentiary basis of the Transmission Application of a Queensland recognised grant - a search has been made the deceased (including a reseal) has been made, applied for I certify that: de that shows no Grant of Representation of the estate of

 Signed by:

 For On behalf of Dated:

-Electronic Form Examples
+[5-5620] Electronic Form Examples